 Apple's iPads are some of the best tablets so be sure to check out our full iPadOS review to learn about all the tricks these tablets can do.
+Apple unveiled a new iPad and iPad mini at its September 14 event, bringing huge updates to its cheapest tablets.
+We'll provide a full review of those slates in the coming days.
 If you're not sold on any of these, one of the best 2-in-1 laptops might be the right choice.
 Or if you're a student who wants a sleek laptop or tablet that can last through four years of abuse, check out our best college laptops page.

 What are the best tablets for the money?

 Apple and Microsoft continue to dominate the best tablets rankings, which largely consists of Surface devices and iPads.
 The best tablet for the money is the iPad Air.
 It might not offer the same power as the iPad Pro, or the portability of the iPad mini, but its size and price are what will attract everyday consumers.

 If you need extra power or want a tablet to replace your laptop, then the 12.9-inch iPad Pro is the best option.
 Its speedy M1 chip can keep up with most laptops and the Retina XDR (mini-LED) display is gorgeous when viewing HDR content.
 And now that it has mouse and trackpad support, the larger iPad Pro is a genuine laptop replacement.
-Just behind the iPad Pro is Microsoft's Surface Pro 7 (or the Surface Pro 7+ if you're a business user).
+Just behind the iPad Pro is Microsoft's Surface Pro 7 (or the Surface Pro 7+ for business users).
 It too has a gorgeous display and fast performance.
 We even prefer its keyboard accessory over anything Apple sells.

 If Apple and Microsoft aren't your cups of tea, give Amazon a shot with Amazon Fire HD 10 tablet.
 The company's Fire tablets are still going strong, and are a good option if you're primarily using the tablet for consuming entertainment.
-Also on this list is the excellent Samsung Galaxy Tab S7, an Android tablet with a DeX desktop interface, which can be used to double as your laptop.
+Also on this list is the excellent Samsung Galaxy Tab S7 Plus, an Android tablet with a DeX desktop interface, which can be used to double as your laptop.